 Green hydrogen production by electrolysis utilizes REEs in different parts of electrolyzers.
 Electrolyzers are machines that split water into hydrogen and oxygen by applying electricity, and REEs make them more efficient and long-lasting.

 REEs like yttrium and cerium are utilized in the membranes and catalysts of electrolyzers, making them work more efficiently and consuming less energy.
-Provision of green hydrogen constitutes the core of the hydrogen economy, which aims at utilizing hydrogen as a clean energy carrier for diversified applications, from fuel cells to industrial processes.
+Green hydrogen is at the core of the hydrogen economy.
+The goal is to use hydrogen as a clean energy carrier for fuel cells, industrial processes, and more.
 Better electrolyzers with the help of REEs are pivotal to ushering in the widespread application of hydrogen as a renewable energy carrier.

 Even though not a direct technology of renewable energy, catalytic converters that rely on REEs like cerium are vital in lowering emissions from engines.
 The converters help break down harmful pollutants in exhaust gases to less harmful components, reducing damage to the environment.